DV

 Strategy & risk

-RYLD tracks Russell 2000 with a covered call approach, while XYLD tracks S&P 500 Index using a covered call strategy.
+RYLD tracks Russell 2000 with a covered call approach, while XYLD tracks S&P 500 Index with a covered call approach.
 Beta is 0.55 for RYLD and 0.41 for XYLD, indicating XYLD is less volatile relative to the market.

 RYLD beta0.55